g3zod/CreateADIFExportFiles/README.md

 - TSV (.tsv)
 - Microsoft Excel (.xlsx)
 - OpenOffice Calc (.ods)
+- JSON (.json)

-The generated files for each ADIF version are then provided on the website in a ZIP file (created outside this applicaiton).
+The generated files for each ADIF version are then provided on the website in a ZIP file (created outside this application), excluding the JSON files because they are experimental.

 ## Projects
 | Name  | Purpose |